rutum/rutum.github.io/_posts/2019-06-27-data-for-ml.md

 To which I say - "you have to start somewhere.
 Just start with 100 data points that represent your data"

-Train a model with that small dataset - it will train in more seconds (unlike Terabytes of data which could potentially need days to train).
+Train a model with that small dataset - it will train in mere seconds (unlike Terabytes of data which could potentially need days to train).

 And.. voila .. you now have a baseline model to use to evaluate and test against your data.